ltw-webdev-5/curriculum/portfolio-overview.md

       - feedback and thoughts for the different stages
       - and maybe the final version—but it’s less important

-      (As a by-product, you also can prove that you are capable of writing—an extremely important trait for a designer.)
+      (As a by-product, you also can prove that you are capable of writing—an extremely important trait for a designer!)

   - content: |
       ## Improve your work